walidamriou/LokumGoLang/README.md

 ### Examples:
 This mark :heavy_check_mark: mean the example is available.
 The folder of the examples: https://github.com/walidamriou/LokumGoLang/tree/master/Scripts
-If there are any issues in the scripts of the examples write a issue in: [issues](https://github.com/walidamriou/LokumGoLang/issues "issues")
+If there are any issues in the scripts of the examples write an issue in: [issues](https://github.com/walidamriou/LokumGoLang/issues "issues")

 * __001 Getting Started__